1 day off work

 Wild camp in a secret location deep in pristine boreal forest, master your hunter-gatherer skills and feast on supper prepared over the campfire

 Witness the important role the Scandinavian Wolf Project plays on lupine behaviour, conservation efforts and land management with one of Sweden’s top wolf experts

-Wild swim in secluded lakes and enjoy a long-standing tradition in Scandinavia, a wood-fired sauna
+Reconnect with nature - wild swim in secluded lakes and enjoy a long-standing tradition in Scandinavia, a wood-fired tent sauna

 Head out into the wilderness